Health Care Ethics Certificate Curriculum

 - "Customizing Conception: The Ethics of Pre-implantation Genetic Diagnosis"

 - "Is That Allowed?: Stem Cells and Double Effect Reasoning"

 - "Social Justice in the Provision of Health Care to the Uninsured"

 - "Evaluating the Claim of a Right to Health Care in the American Political Tradition"

 - "Ethical Implications Related to Hope and the Therapeutic Misconception in Clinical Trials"

-The capstone course is taught in conjunction the Center for Ethics Education Annual Symposium and Spring Lecture Series.
-The Center also hosts national and international leading scholars in the area of Health Care Ethics who deliver university-wide lectures and meet with faculty and students in the Center’s academic programs.
+Students will have the opportunity to learn from and interact with accomplished professors and students in the Master's Program in Ethics & Society during the capstone course titled, Theories and Applications in Contemporary Ethics.
+The Center also hosts national and international leading scholars in the area of health care ethics who deliver university-wide lectures and meet with faculty and students in the Center’s academic programs.